erazortt/DoViBaker/README.md

 Additionally it is possible to generate a scenecutfile based on the information from the RPU file.
 This might be given to the encoder to improve the scene detection (using the parameter --qpfile for x265).

+# AVSCube
+There is also an implementation of AVSCube, which provides the same processing as the integrated LUT processing.

 # Remarks concerning compilation
 I had some issues linking against Timecube.
 I was constantly getting the following error:
 ```